rjainrjain/midterm-project-movie-chatbots/README.md

 Here's an example of what an interaction between your chatbot and a human user might look like.
 You goal is to emulate this functionality (but chatbot's exact wording can change).

 ```
 chatbot> Hi!
 I'm MovieBot!
 I'm going to recommend a movie to you.
-First I will ask you about your taste in movies.
+First I will ask you about your taste in (at least) five movies.
-Tell me about a movie that you have seen.
+Tell me about a movie that you've seen recently (with the title in quotation marks).

 user> I really liked Moneyball.
 ```